 - 1. Make sure that you lock your phone when it is in your pocket.
 This will ensure that you don't end up with 'ghost' readings while you're en route to the next outcrop. - 2.
 Check that the GPS location has updated to your current location, before saving a reading.
 Look at the time stamp (underneath the lat / long values) and check that this has the lat / long values for your current location.
-If you are still unsure if the GPS has placed you correctly, tap the lat / long reading (this will bring up the Map page) where you can check that your current location is correct on the map. - 3.
+If you are still unsure if the GPS has placed you correctly, tap the lat / long reading (this will bring up the Map page) where you can check that your current location is correct on the map.
+Additionally, you may wish to collect a track with an external GPS device or another GPS tracking app on your device.
+This will allow you to use time stamp information from the track to reposition any mislocated field readings. - 3.
 Make sure that your phone has enough storage space for a day's data collection.
 We recommend that, at the end of each day, you copy your files from your phone to your PC and back these up.
 You can then delete the project from your phone and start a new project, to free up memory.
 To put a project back onto your phone, simply paste it from its saved location on your PC into the Projects folder on your device. - 4.
 At the start of the day, check your phone's calibration before taking a reading.
 Make sure that you are away from buildings, cables, vehicles and jewellery and compare the readings from your phone with a traditional compass-clinometer. - 5.
 Take care to check that you have made the right lithology and structure type choices before hitting the Save button.
 It is very easy to collect incorrectly classified data, which cannot be used later (e.g. you have recorded a cleavage measurement as bedding or vice-versa).